 At Freidin Brown, P.A., we have the knowledge, experience, and resources to aggressively pursue the maximum compensation for your and your child’s injuries.
 Our firm has a longstanding reputation for going the extra mile to achieve successful results on behalf of our clients.

-If you or a loved one has been a victim of medical malpractice or negligence by a doctor, nurse, or hospital, please contact us at 888-677-7764 or email@example.com to schedule a free consultation with our attorneys.
+If you or a loved one has been a victim of medical malpractice or negligence by a doctor, nurse, or hospital, please contact us at 866-716-7292 or firstname.lastname@example.org to schedule a free consultation with our lawyers.